cylc/cylc-doc/src/user-guide/running-suites.rst

 been addressed yet.

-Tasks recorded in the submitted or running states are automatically polled on restart, to see if they are still waiting in a batch queue, still running, or if they succeeded or failed while the suite was down.
+Tasks recorded in the submitted or running states are automatically polled on restart, to see if they are still waiting in a :term:`job runner` queue, still running, or if they succeeded or failed while the suite was down.
 The suite state will be updated automatically according to the poll results.